Answer a few questions and your document is created automatically.

 The following details need to be included in a Commercial Lease Agreement:

-For long term leases, legislation dealing with subdivisions in the relevant state or territory may be relevant.
+For long term leases, legislation dealing with subdivisions in the applicable state or territory may be relevant.
 Laws dealing with subdivisions are often contained in conveyancing legislation or planning and land use legislation.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.